-With four young kids at home, it sometimes seems inevitable that someone is going to bring home a sickness.
-And naturally, it will run rampant through the family!
-Medication, doctor’s visits, missed days at work and prescriptions just cost money that I’d rather be spending somewhere else.
-Fortunately we’ve been avoiding illness or at least nipping those coughs and sniffles quickly with a few easy tricks.
-Simple things go a long way towards not spreading sickness so I’m sharing my practical tips for avoiding illness.
+There are ways to avoid illness at home this winter season!
+Medication, doctor’s visits, missed days at work and prescriptions cost money that I’d rather be spending somewhere else.
+Fortunately we’ve been avoiding illness (or at least nipping those coughs and sniffles quickly) with a few easy tricks at home.
+Simple things go a long way towards not spreading sickness so I’m sharing my practical tips to avoid getting sick.

-9 Practical Tips to Avoiding Illness This Winter
+9 Practical Tips to Avoiding Illness at Home

 1. Wash Your Hands

 A no-brainer, right?
 Frequent hand washing is an ideal way to keep germs from transferring.
 But you might not be remembering to wash your hands as often as you need to.
 Wash your hands immediately upon coming home, before you touch anything inside the house.
 Wash your hands before cooking or eating.
 And certainly, wash your hands after using the toilet, coughing or sneezing.

 Kids need LOTS of reminders for this one!
 Little ones are known for touching and mouthing everything in the house and we often forget to wash their hands.
 A swipe with a wipe or Hand Sanitizer will work in a pinch.
 However there’s nothing like a good scrubbing with soap and warm water.
 It’s friction that’s going to remove those stubborn germs!

 2. No Sharing!